aaronp/besu-example/docs/backupRestore.md

 ## Verify

-Having made an additional transaction after our backup, we should now be able to use the block explorer for any node to observe that we just have our initial transaction.
+Having made an additional transaction after our backup, we should now be able to use the block explorer for any node to observe that we just have our initial transaction, as seen <a href="./Test.mp4">here:</a>

 <video src="./Test.mp4" controls width="600">
   testing (video)